RealistikDash/Pycord/README.md

 # PyCord
+This branch is almost ready.
+Just needs tweaks/is unfinished.
+This code has a chance of working but who knows...

 Pycord is a simple Discord client created to bypass the restrictions on Discord by network owners.

 # Tested Python Versions